Planned Small Construction Accreditation Framework

 After accreditation

-Once you’ve met the requirements of the accreditation framework, we’ll let you know of the successful outcome.
+Once you have met the requirements of the accreditation framework, we will let you know of the successful outcome.
 The notification will include an invoice for the application fee.

-To maintain your accreditation status, you’ll need to pay a fee each year after the first year of accreditation
+To maintain your accreditation status, you will need to pay a fee each year after the first year of accreditation.

 PSC Projects submitted under the framework will also have a fee on a ‘per project cost’.
-This fee covers the involvement of our Professional and Advisory Services Team and will depend on the level of involvement required.
+This fee covers the involvement of our Professional and Advisory Services team.
+It will depend on the level of involvement required.

 Your agency will be invoiced accordingly as the fees become applicable.